ricardojpinheiro/nanomsx/index.md

 ### Some characteristics.
 - Open source (GPL 3.0).
 So, you can find the code here.
 - All (badly) written in Turbo Pascal 3.0, using SCREEN 0 with blink attributes.
-- Text files may have 980 lines of 78 columns each, at maximum.
-Maybe I'll improve it soon.
+- Text files may have 327 lines of 80 columns each, at maximum.
+It'll be improved soon, for sure.
 - Most of the keystrokes from GNU nano text editor, like alignment, search and replace, page down and page up, help (tip: it's F1, or Control-G)...
 - Mmmm...
 You may use it and tell me, lack of ideas.